Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Numerical Simulations

-Assuming that algorithm~\cite{borde2019winds} is reliable and that the ECMWF simulation does not deviate significantly form the ground truth, the table above shows that the different methods provide relatively accurate displacement field estimates in terms of standard EPE.
-However, we observe only a small gain of $3\%$ (resp. $8\%$) brought by tempered HMC in comparison with the Laplace method (resp. algorithm~\cite{borde2019winds}).
-As in experiment \#3, the high values of the $p$-weighted EPE criteria show that the expected error does not reveal accurately the uncertainty of the displacement field on the entire domain.
-However, the gain of $6\%$ brought by the sparse EPE criteria on the observed domain shows that regions associated to low values of the expected error are in average consistent with the ground truth error.
-But again, it is tricky to push the quantitative conclusions further, the interpretation of these results should be moderated by the fact that we are referring to the ECMWF simulation because the ground truth is unknown.
+Based on the reliability of the state-of-the-art algorithm~\cite{borde2019winds}, the table above shows that the different methods provide relatively accurate estimates of the displacement field in terms of standard EPE.
+Indeed, we observe a gain of around $20\%$ provided by one or other of the methods evaluated compared to this algorithm.
+But, in general, we observe that the expected errors calculated by the Laplace method or almost all the MCMC methods do not contribute much to reducing the standard EPE.
+Indeed, when inspecting the various EPE criteria, we notice a few small improvements that look more like the effect of chance, without any of the methods evaluated being clearly superior to the other.
+Nevertheless, one exception stands out: the $p$-weighted EPE criteria for $p=0$ and restricted to the observed domain provided by the chilled HMC simulation.
+We observe in this case a clear gain of over $10\%$ on the EPE criterion, compared with standard EPE.
+These results show that the regions associated with low values of the expected error estimated by the chilled HMC are on average consistent with the ground-truth error.
+Once again, however, it is difficult to draw quantitative conclusions, as the interpretation of these results must be tempered by the fact that we are referring to the ECMWF simulation, as the ground truth is unknown.